DaniilAlpha/minisound/minisound/README.md

 ## Building the project

+A Makefile is provided with recipes to build the project and ease development.
+Type `make help` to see a list of available commands.

-To build the project, follow these steps:
+To manually build the project, follow these steps:

 1. Initialize the submodules: